truid-app/client-integration/docs/oauth2/app-with-backend.md

 The backend must include the PKCE code verifier in the request to get an access token.

-The `redirect_uri` paramteter in the token request must match exactly what is configured in TruID.
+The `redirect_uri` paramteter in the token request must match exactly what is configured in Truid.

 _Examples:_